This article provides information on basic data management for people with little or no knowledge on it but have the

 (c) You have a customer relationship data at hand.
 You'd like to simultaneously record customer data in a set of contacts while investigating customer types and tracking their most frequently asked questions.

-2. You are planning to conduct a pivot analysis or create a chart which highlights the significance of a data in Excel or Ragic, but are uncertain of how to properly structure the tables, divide the cells, put certain infromation in order, or change its format to produce the desired results.
+2. You are planning to conduct a pivot analysis or create a chart which highlights the significance of a data in Excel or Ragic, but are uncertain of the way to properly structure the tables, divide the cells, put certain infromation in order, or change its format to produce the desired results.

 If you found yourselves stuck in either of the above circumstances, start by asking yourselves these questions to determine what you could do to improve the situation:

 What is the type of my tables?